 To add complexity and depth, we fermented 50% of this wine in French oak barrels giving it a roasted nuts aroma and greater depth on the palate.
 The remaining 50% was fermented in stainless steel tanks at 52° F to retain more of the grapes’ aromas of citrus and tropical fruit.
 After alcoholic fermentation, 40% of the wine underwent malolactic fermentation, converting the wine’s natural malic acid to the softer lactic acid, adding a buttery character to the aroma and a rich, creamy texture on the palate.
 Aged for nine months in French (88%) and American (12%) oak, then bottled in July 2017.

-At our Annual Vertical Tasting in May 2022, we tasted the 2016 and here are our notes: Intense floral notes, pear tart and Charentais melon.
-Supple, round entry.
-Flinty, sweet vanilla, toasted brioche and oyster shell.
-Well balanced.
+At our Annual Vertical Tasting in January 2024, we tasted the 2016 and here are our notes: Bright Meyer lemon, Comice pear and grapefruit zest aromas.
+Lively citrus entry with sweet vanilla cream and toasted brioche notes.
+Long, lingering finish.

 23.8° Brix sugar